 So we’ve rounded up some of the best eateries, based on both our experiences and the highest online reviews.

-Most are located in Koreatown, the bustling Midtown neighborhood encompassing 31st to 33rd St. between Broadway and Fifth Ave. that’s been home to many Korean restaurants and business since the ’70s — but other span the boroughs.
+Most are located in Koreatown — the bustling Midtown neighborhood encompassing 31st to 33rd St. (between Broadway & Fifth Ave) that’s been home to many Korean restaurants and businesses since the ’70s — but others span the boroughs.

 1. Antoya (formerly FKA Samwon Garden), Koreatown

 Samwon Garden’s Manhattan outpost opened back in March of 2018 as the brand’s third overseas branch—and the very first location in the U.S.!
 Recently rebranded as Antoya offering a Korean-Italian twist, the elegant, three-story space in the heart of Koreatown was awarded a Bib Gourmand designation.
 It’s one of the oldest Korean BBQ restaurants in South Korea, and since it’s opening in 1976, the restaurant group has been known to have some of the best BBQ in the country.
 Read more here.

 Let’s Meat created the first all-you-can-eat Korean barbecue in Manhattan in February of 2020—a concept that has proven popular in places like Los Angeles and South Korea over the years.
 And after pandemic closings, they’re back open for outdoor dining in NYC’s Koreatown, offering a $36.99 AYCE special including 18 items: 14 proteins, five side dishes, and four vegetables.
 Find out more here.